Compass Airlines (Australia): Compass Mark II

 Compass Mark II was originally conceived as Southern Cross Airlines but chose to trade under the Compass brand, which seemed to have popular support.
 This may have been a commercial error as many suppliers required Compass Mark II to purchase items and pay up front, rather than lease the same items as would normally be the case.

-It commenced operations on 31 August 1992 with three McDonnell Douglas MD82 and two McDonnell Douglas MD83 aircraft.
-It collapsed on 4 March 1993.
-Two further MD83 aircraft on order were not delivered following the final demise Compass Mark II.
+It commenced operations on 31 August 1992 with three McDonnell Douglas MD-82 and two McDonnell Douglas MD-83 aircraft.
+It collapsed on 4 March 1993 with Price Waterhouse appointed administrator.
+Operations ceased on 11 March 1993.
+Two further MD83 aircraft were on order when Compass collapsed.
 Southern Cross chairman Douglas Reid was convicted in 1997 of theft and false accounting amounting to $10 million in relation to the collapse.
 He received a record 10-year jail sentence.